8bitplus

 Connectors

-The connector board (or filter board) features connections for: power (the two white sockets) 15-pin VGA connector, Phono audio, S/PDIF optical network ports, USB for the IO board, connector pins for the Maple bus, MIDI and RS422 serial.
-Also Dip-switch selectors and Test, service buttons.
+The connector board (or filter board) features connections for: power 15-pin VGA connector, Phono audio, S/PDIF optical network ports, USB for the IO board, connector pins for the Maple bus, MIDI and RS422 serial.

-Video is outputted through the VGA connector at the standard 31hz (High Rez) for standard VGA displays or 15hz (Standard Rez) for older or existing displays.
+Video is outputted through the VGA connector at the standard 31hz (High Res) for standard VGA displays or 15hz (Standard Res) for older or existing displays.

 IO Board